Henry Osborne Havemeyer: Death

 H.O.
 Havemeyer died on December 4, 1907, at Merrivale Farm in Commack, Long Island, after a sudden illness.
 He was at Merrivale Farm with his son Horace for a Thanksgiving visit to shoot pheasant; his wife Louisine remained in New York City to be by her dying mother's bedside.
 After Thanksgiving lunch, Havemeyer was stricken with acute indigestion.
 The local doctor was called, but could not help.
 His wife and daughter Electra arrived the next morning with three New York City doctors; however, Havemeyer was beyond help.
 He lived for five days before dying at 3 p.m. on December 4.
 The cause of death is thought to be peritonitis, as a consequence of undetermined digestive failure, and subsequent kidney failure.
-Funeral services were held at his home at 1 East 66th Street officiated by Rev. Dr. R. Heber Newton, an Episcopalian minister.
+Funeral services were held at his home at 1 East 66th Street officiated by Rev. Dr. R. Heber Newton, an Episcopal priest.
 Havemeyer was buried at Green-Wood Cemetery.